andeya/erpc/README.md

     ```

 - SetSocketNoDelay controls whether the operating system should delay
-  packet transmission in hopes of sending fewer packets (Nagle's
+  message transmission in hopes of sending fewer messages (Nagle's
   algorithm).
 The default is true (no delay), meaning that data is
   sent as soon as possible after a Write.